Business Support Services

 - What standards to I need to abide by?

 - Will I need to pay business rates?

 - Where can I get rid of trade waste?

 - How do I recruit staff?

 We are here to help local business with all its support and development needs.
-We have a wide range of services at our disposal provided by a large number of organisations, including Enterprise First, Business Link, our Economic Development Unit, Chamber of Commerce, the Training & Enterprise Council and many more.
+We have a wide range of services at our disposal provided by a large number of organisations, including Enterprise First our Economic Development Unit, Chamber of Commerce and many more.

 We receive government funding and private sponsorship to provide certain services free of charge, such as guidance on starting a business, and we access subsidies wherever we can, making it possible for small and medium sized enterprises to benefit from advice and assistance that will improve their growth prospects.

 We aim to give assistance on most aspects of business.
 In addition to on-line information resources, there are specialist advisers who will deal with your needs on an individual basis.
 This could be something specific, such as an aspect of employment law, or something more general, such as how to increase profits over the next 3 years.